 The Healthy Families Program is a low-cost health coverage that provides health, dental and vision coverage to children who qualify.
 For more information on Molina’s Healthy Families Program please call us at 1-800-643-7276 or the Healthy Families Program at 1-800-880-5305.

-The new state health plan marketplace, will be offering insurance to all Californians with coverage effective January 1, 2014.
-You can learn about the plans and enroll starting October 1, 2013.
+The state health plan marketplace offers insurance to all Californians.
 Many people who currently do not qualify for low-income programs, will qualify for subsidies to make insurance affordable through Covered California.

 Pinnacle accepts Medi-Cal patients with IEHP, Molina or Medicare.